Skip to content

 A risk factor of a disease is something that can increase or decrease a person’s chance of getting a disease.
 There are several risk factors associated with OM.
 If families take action to address these problems they may be able to prevent their child from getting OM.

-The bacteria that cause OM can be passed from person to person so can spread very easily in houses with a lot of people.
+The bacteria and viruses that cause OM can be passed from person to person so can spread very easily in houses with a lot of people.
 To reduce the spread of the bacteria children should sleep in their own beds and try to avoid contact with sick children and adults.

 Breastfeeding helps to strengthen the immune system of an infant so it is healthy and able to fight infections, like the infection that causes OM.
 It is recommended that infants are breastfed for at least 6 months.